First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 Hello.

-I think the government should require that the parents pay for the children to stay intoxicated at home and pay for the video games until the children are at least 30.
+In addition to your children of equality, I think the government should require that the parents pay for the children to stay intoxicated at home and pay for the video games until the children are at least 30.

 Why 30?

-Well, I don't think 26 is long enough on health insurance, which should be extended as well.
+Well, I don't think 26 is long enough on the health insurance, which should be extended as well.

 Well, let's not forget what we're doing here.